Queen Elisabeth Hall: Accessibility

 The Queen Elisabeth Hall is located close to Antwerp Central Station, which has domestic and also international train links.
 In addition, the venue is located close to a number of bus, tram, and metro routes, and there are several car parks nearby.
 There is step-free access into the foyer from street level, with modern lifts connecting the foyer and auditorium.

 Performances

 The Queen Elisabeth Hall is used for classical music performances, congresses, and sometimes pop stars.

 The hall will be used as a venue for the 2021 World Choir Games, co-hosted by Antwerp and Ghent.

 Orchestra in residence: Antwerp Symphony Orchestra

 The Antwerp Symphony Orchestra has been the orchestra of residence at the Queen Elisabeth Hall since the opening of the new hall in November 2016.
-The orchestra performs concerts under the baton of chief conductor Elim Chan, and honorary conductor Philippe Herreweghe, and also uses the hall for recordings.
+The orchestra performs concerts under the baton of chief conductor Marc Albrecht, and honorary conductor Philippe Herreweghe, and also uses the hall for recordings.